 What is Remote Sensing?

-Remote Sensing is a technology to gather information and analysing about an object or phenomenon without making any physical contact.
+Remote Sensing is a technology to gather information and analyzing an object or phenomenon without making any physical contact.
 This technology is used in numerous fields like geography, hydrology, ecology, oceanography, glaciology, geology.

 - A platform to hold the instrument

 - An instrument or sensor (to observe the target)

 Brief History of Remote sensing: